From Orangutan to Platypus, Polar Bear to Elephant, the museum’s collection of animals includes over 9,000 preserved specimens.

-The collection includes many characters.
-Including, our famous ‘Tiger and Python’ exhibit.
-Originally part of William Bullocks collection.
-William Bullock was a 19th Century entertainer whose collections of animals went on tour and finally on display in the ‘Egyptian Hall’ in London.
-His exhibits were designed to amaze and awe the Victorian publics.
-Since its creation, the exhibit has been drawn and painted, an oil painting by Alexandre Isidore is part of The Louvre, Paris collection and a woodcut by Thomas Bewick also exists.
+The collection includes many characters such as our famous ‘Tiger and Python’ exhibit, which was originally part of William Bullock’s collection.
+William Bullock was a 19th century entertainer whose collections of animals went on tour and finally on display in the ‘Egyptian Hall’ in London.
+His exhibits were designed to amaze and leave Victorian audiences in awe - our ‘Tiger and Python’ continue that tradition and regularly draw a fascinated audience today!
+Since its creation, the exhibit has been sketched and painted; an oil painting by Alexandre Isidore is part of The Louvre, Paris collection and a woodcut by Thomas Bewick also exists.
 In recent times, it has been photographed by The National Geographic.